jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

       answer: "<p>It depends on the development, extension and depth of them.
 If it is incipient or moderate all infected tissue is removed and the cavity is sealed with a special material, usually based on Dental Composite Resins.
-        In more advanced states, caries usually affects the dental pulp or nerve of the tooth and it is then necessary to perform a Root Canal Treatment.
+        In more advanced states caries usually affects the dental pulp or nerve of the tooth and it is then necessary to perform a Root Canal Treatment.
 In addition, after Endodontics, a Ceramic Inlay or Crown is usually indicated to protect the weakened remaining dental structure and prevent its fracture.</p>\n"